jacopofar/SmellsLikeLanguage/README.rst

 Training
 ========
 When creating the model, you have to choose a sample size.
-A sample of 1 or 2 is sufficient for most of the cases, but increasing it you may obtain more accuracy.
+A sample of 1 or 2 is sufficient for most of the cases, but by increasing it you may obtain more accuracy.

-Thought, be careful to increase the training dataset (e.g.: give it more webpages or text files), especially when training for Chinese or Japanese since ideograms to manage the amount of possible character combinations.
+Thought, be careful to increase the training dataset (e.g.: give it more webpages or text files), especially when training for Chinese or Japanese since ideograms make necessary to manage a bigger amount of possible character combinations.

 **Programming languages:**
-The program can be used to recognize programming or markup languages, but consider that by default it ignores punctuation as defined in *Model.punctuation*.
+The program can be used to recognize programming or markup languages, but consider that by default it ignores punctuation signs defined in *Model.punctuation*.

 So, when comparing non-human languages, change *Model.ignorePunctuation* value before training.
-Consider that this value is used by the assimilator, so you can change it every time to decide  wheter or not to assimilate punctuation signs.
+Consider that this value is used by the assimilator, so you can change it every time you assimilate something to decide  wheter or not to assimilate punctuation signs **for that document**.
 If not, punctuation character will be ignored.

 **digits:**
 The program ignores digit values, converting any digit (0-9) to the digit 1.